MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Monthly consumption is computed from first day of the month and is refreshed on a daily basis.
 Available credits are the assigned credits if credits have been assigned to the environment, or the unassigned credits if no credit has been assigned to the environment.

-### Simple Overage
+### Simple overage

 As soon as monthly consumption is higher than the available credits, creating and editing models is blocked.
-- in prebuilt models tile, you can open the tile but can't test or click on 'Use in Apps or Flow'
+- On a prebuilt models tile, you can open the tile but can't test or select **Use in Apps or Flow**.
-- in new custom models tile, you can't click on 'customize your model' to start a new model
+- On a new custom models tile, you can't select **Customize your model** to start a new model.
-- in existing model, you can't view, quick test, or edit properties.
+- On an existing model, you can't view, quick test, or edit properties.
 You can only delete model.

 As long as overage isn't important, AI Builder models continue to run and consume credits.
-We allow some level of overage consumption - similar to a grace period - to avoid blocking business processes.
+We allow some level of overage consumption&mdash;similar to a grace period&mdash;to avoid blocking business processes.

-### Important Overage
+### Important overage

-When monthly consumption becomes higher than the available credits **by a large margin**, running models in flows and apps is blocked.
-- in this state, AI Builder actions fail with 'EntitlementNotAvailable' 'QuotaExceeded' error codes.
-In flow editor, remediation panel displays "All AI Builder credits in this environment have been consumed"
+When monthly consumption becomes higher than the available credits by a large margin, running models in flows and apps is blocked.
+In this state, AI Builder actions fail with `EntitlementNotAvailable` `QuotaExceeded` error codes.
+In flow editor, remediation panel displays **All AI Builder credits in this environment have been consumed**.

 To get details on your environment allocation, check [Make credits available for an environment ](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits) section in this document.
-To get details on your environment consumption, check [Monitor usage](credit-management.md#monitor-usage) section in this document.
+To get details on your environment consumption, check [Monitor usage](credit-management.md#monitor-usage) section in this article.

 If your environment has no more capacity, you need to provide capacity to your environment:  reallocate existing capacity from the organization (tenant) or environment level.
 Alternatively, you can purchase more capacity and make it available to your environment.

-To help estimate the required add-on capacity based on your estimated consumption, use the [AI Builder calculator](https://powerapps.microsoft.com/en-us/ai-builder-calculator/) site.
+To help estimate the required add-on capacity based on your estimated consumption, use the [AI Builder calculator](https://powerapps.microsoft.com/en-us/ai-builder-calculator/).

-### Request Credit extension
+### Request credit extension

-In case of simple or important overage, in the case additional purchase and/or reallocation of credit cannot be done in a timely manner, we allow Makers in AI Builder portal and Admin in Power Platform Admin Center to request credit extension.
+In case of simple or important overage, in the case additional purchase and/or reallocation of credit can't be done in a timely manner, we allow Makers in AI Builder portal and Admin in Power Platform admin center to request credit extension.

-Clicking the 'Request extension' button in overage banner in AI Builder page or Power Platform Admin Center page will perform following actions:
+Selecting **Request extension** in the overage banner in the AI Builder page or Power Platform admin center page will perform following actions:
-- send an email to Power Platform admins
+- Send an email to Power Platform admins.
-- add 200,000 extension credits for the current month
+- Add 200,000 extension credits for the current month.

 These credits can't be allocated or assigned and can be used directly by any environment in overage after 10 minutes.
 In some cases, you may still see the overage banners although extension credits have already unblocked your Models.

 Depending on the level of overage, these 200,000 credits may not be enough.
 They can be requested multiple times, but the number of extension requests per month and per year is limited.
 Each request grants 200,000 credits and send an email.

-Purpose of these credit extensions is to allow makers and admin to unblock themselves temporarily, in case additional purchase and/or re-allocation cannot be done in a timely manner.
-Customer should not rely on credit extensions to cover repetitive overage.
+The purpose of these credit extensions is to allow makers and admin to unblock themselves temporarily in case additional purchase and/or re-allocation can't be done in a timely manner.
+Customer shouldn't rely on credit extensions to cover repetitive overage.
 Repetitive overage must be managed with additional purchase and/or re-allocation.

 ## Preview features